mongodb/docs-kotlin/source/includes/language-compatibility-table-kotlin.rst

    :class: compatibility-large

    * - Kotlin Driver Version
-     - Java 17
-     - Java 11 [#lts-note]_
-     - Java 8
-     - Java 7
-     - Java 6
-     - Java 5
+     - Kotlin 1.8

    * - 4.10
      - ✓
-     - ✓
-     - ✓
-     -
-     -
-     -

-.. [#lts-note] In the future, only LTS Java versions will be explicitly listed.
+.. [#lts-note] In the future, only LTS Kotlin versions will be explicitly listed.